 Morning back pain hack #1: Choose your mattress wisely.

-When it comes to your mattress this is exactly what I did to bring more support and drastically reduce the amount of morning back pain I dealt with (I have only had the mattress for a couple years so tossing it out and getting a better one wasn’t an option).
+When it comes to your mattress this is exactly what I did to bring more support and drastically reduce the amount of morning back pain I dealt with (I have only had the mattress for a couple of years so tossing it out and getting a better one wasn’t an option).

 What is the highest quality?

-Well, I am no mattress expert but things you want to look for are are density of material, layers of material and spring count.
-If your going with a memory foam mattress you can throw all this out but if you have a traditional spring mattress then the more springs the better.
+Well, I am no mattress expert but things you want to look for are density of the material, layers of material and spring count.
+If you’re going with a memory foam mattress you can throw all this out but if you have a traditional spring mattress then the more springs the better.
 This will help reduce the sag over time.
 All beds sag but the cheaper ones will sag faster and deeper.
 Since you already know the bed will have SOME normal sag over time try to take into account this change when you make your purchase.
 The plush mattress was perfect as is but after a year or two the material took on that natural sag and that’s where it all went south.